Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 ### BiocatalystPurchased

-basic info about the biocatalyst
+Important information for characterizing the biocatalyst and determining its origin.

 - __name*__
   - Type: string